Elias Murr: Business activities

 In parallel with his political endeavors, Murr spent the past twenty years at the helm of "Group Murr", founded in 1957 by his father as a construction company operating in the public works sector.

-Group Murr is featured in Forbes' "Top 100 Making An Impact in the Arab World" list.
+Group Murr is featured in Forbes "Top 100 Making An Impact in the Arab World" list.

 In 2015, the group holds more than 25 companies, operating across three continents and a wide range of segments of the international market, including: Construction, real estate and resort development, engineering, consumer products, aviation services, security, commercial services for the shipping industry.

 Murr also serves as the chairman of the board of the Al Joumhouria News Corporation, the publisher of one of Lebanon's leading daily newspapers and of several other thematic periodicals.

 After stopping publications throughout the Lebanese civil war, under H.E.
 Murr's leadership the Al Joumhouria newspaper, saw its rebirth in 2011, and became the first Lebanese newspaper to embrace new media, by developing proprietary mobile applications, push notifications, and developing an award-winning website for its digital edition.

 Murr is also the chairman of the board of Pan Arab News; a website currently under construction, marrying innovation and creativity with using smart technologies to offer its users a unique experience.
 Pan Arab News will tackle Middle East news as well as the latest events in the Gulf Region.

 WikiLeaks accusations

-In December 2010, a Lebanese Newspaper posted on its website cables from WikiLeaks revealing that Murr had separated the army from Hezbollah if a new war was to erupt on Israel's northern border.
-He is quoted as having said:
+In December 2010, a Lebanese Newspaper posted on its website cables from the United States diplomatic cables leak revealing that Murr had separated the army from Hezbollah if a new war was to erupt on Israel's northern border.

-"Israel would do well to avoid two things when it comes for Hizballah.
-One, it must not touch the Blue Line or the UNSCR 1701 areas as this will keep Hizballah out of these areas.
-Two, Israel cannot bomb bridges and infrastructure in the Christian areas.
-The Christians were supporting Israel in 2006 until they started bombing their bridges.
-If Israel has to bomb all of these places in the Shia areas as a matter of operational concern, that is Hizballah's problem."

-During the two and a half hours conversation, Murr seemed intent on ensuring the Army stays out of the way so that Hizballah bears the full weight of an Israeli offensive; Murr wanted to spare the army from a war against Israel, as he said in one of the leaked cables: ´'I do not want thousands of our soldiers to die for no reason.'"